Graham Brady: Parliamentary career

-He was selected to contest the Altrincham and Sale West parliamentary constituency, following the retirement of the veteran Conservative MP Fergus Montgomery.
-Brady's constituency is considered to be a Conservative safe seat, having returned only Conservative MPs during its existence.
-The 1997 general election proved to be a close battle in the seat, but Brady was elected with a majority of 1,505 votes.
-He was the youngest Conservative MP to be elected in 1997, having been elected just before his 30th birthday, the next youngest being Tim Collins who was three years older than Brady.
-In the party leadership election that followed his election, Brady supported Michael Howard.
+Brady was selected to contest the Altrincham and Sale West, following the retirement of the Conservative MP Fergus Montgomery.
+Brady was elected as MP for Altrincham and Sale West at the 1997 general election with 43.2% of the vote and a majority of 1,505.
+He was the youngest Conservative MP to be elected in 1997, having been elected just before his 30th birthday.
+In the party leadership election that followed, Brady supported Michael Howard.

 Brady made his maiden speech in the House of Commons on 2 June 1997.
 From 1997 to 2001 he was a member of the Education and Employment Select Committee and its Employment Sub-Committee.
 He was joint secretary of the Conservative Party Committee for Education and Employment from 1997 to 2000.

-In 1998 he made enquiries to John Bourn, at the time Comptroller and Auditor General, on his decision not to publish a National Audit Office report on the controversial Al-Yamamah arms deal.
+In 1998 Brady made enquiries to John Bourn, at the time Comptroller and Auditor General, on his decision not to publish a National Audit Office report on the controversial Al-Yamamah arms deal.
 The same year, Brady was one of only 13 Conservative MPs who voted in favour of an equal age of consent.
 He was a member of the executive of the 1922 Committee from 1998 to 2000.

-He became a member of the Education and Employment Select committee, and Parliamentary Private Secretary (PPS) to the Chairman of the Conservative Party, Michael Ancram in 1999.
+Brady became Parliamentary Private Secretary (PPS) to the Chairman of the Conservative Party, Michael Ancram in 1999.
 He was made an Opposition Whip by William Hague in 2000.
 In February 2000, Brady complained about anti-grammar school literature circulated to parents in Altrincham by Michael Evans, then head of Trinity Church of England High School, arguing that this violated rules about public funds being used for campaign material – a complaint subsequently upheld by Secretary of State for Education David Blunkett.
-That same year Brady would become an opposition spokesman on Education and Employment.
+That same year Brady became an opposition spokesman on Education and Employment.

+Brady was re-elected as MP for Altrincham and Sale West at the 2001 general election with an increased vote share of 46.2% and an increased majority of 2,941.